LEAD: Liberal Feature-based Distillation for Dense Retrieval: Experiments

-\paragraph{Extendibility.} To verify the extendibility of LEAD, we append a linear layer 768 $\rightarrow$ 768 after the student model and teacher model, and observe the performance of RD, FD and LEAD on \textsc{MS-Pas}, which is shown in \cref{tab:extend}.
+To verify the extendibility of LEAD, we append a linear layer 768 $\rightarrow$ 768 after the student model and teacher model, and observe the performance of RD, FD and LEAD on \textsc{MS-Pas}.

-We can find that after appending the linear layer, the performance of all distillation methods drops.
+As shown in \cref{tab:extend}, we can find that after appending the linear layer, the performances of all distillation methods drop.
 However, our method LEAD+linear still achieves the best performance, which demonstrates the extendibility of our method.